docker-archive/classicswarm/docs/overview.md

 Using Docker Machine is the best method for users getting started with Swarm for the first time.
 To try the recommended method of getting started, see [Get Started with Docker Swarm](install-w-machine.md).

-If you are interested manually installing or interested in contributing, see [Build a Swarm cluster for production](install-manual.md).
+If you are interested in manually installing or interested in contributing, see [Build a swarm cluster for production](install-manual.md).

 ## Discovery services

 To dynamically configure and manage the services in your containers, you use a discovery backend with Docker Swarm.
 For information on which backends are available, see the [Discovery service](discovery.md) documentation.

-## Advanced Scheduling
+## Advanced scheduling

 To learn more about advanced scheduling, see the [strategies](scheduler/strategy.md) and [filters](scheduler/filter.md)